Bachelor of Biotechnology (Hons), Flinders University, South Australia

 Teaching

-Dr Byrne is an Associate Fellow of Advance Higher Education (AFHEA) and enjoys engaging with students through lectures, one-on-one supervision in her lab, the Talented Students Program (BABS), and at Careers Night run by BABSOC.
+Dr Byrne is an Associate Fellow of Advance Higher Education (AFHEA).
 She lectures in BABS3151 (topic: Cancer Genetics), BIOC3271/3671 (topic: Molecular Approaches to Cancer Cell Biology, Human Cytoskeleton and Disease), BIOC3261 (topic: Cancer Metabolism), and co-convenes BABS2011 (Current Trends in Biotechnology).
-She also lectures and leads practicals in the School of Medicine (MFAC1525: Ageing and Endings).
-She supervises PhD, honours, and undergraduate students in BABS, and co-supervises honours/MPhil students in Chemistry.
-She also regularly co-supervises and mentors Independent Learning Project (ILP), honours, and PhD students in the School of Medicine.
+She also lectures and leads practicals in the School of Medicine (MFAC1525: Ageing and Endings), supervises PhD, honours, and undergraduate students in the Schools of BABS and Chemistry.
+She also supervises Independent Learning Project (ILP), honours, and PhD students in the School of Medicine.
 Dr Byrne has research projects suited to honours and PhD students.

-Engagement with consumers.
-Dr Byrne recognizes the importance of communicating her cancer research with the wider community.
-She has developed strong relationships with consumers, including Mr Jeff Cuff whose sadly lost his wife colon cancer in 2013.
-In addition to his role as a research advocate, Jeff has also been an active member of Dr Byrne’s laboratory because he has a keen interest in scientific research (see Jeff's profile here).
-Jeff’s contributions led to co-authorship in Dr Byrne’s publication (Byrne et al, 2020 Redox Biology) and he continues to play an important role in guiding her research and helping her establish new collaborations with cancer researchers.
+Dr Byrne recognizes the importance of communicating her research with research advocates, including Mr Jeff Cuff who sadly lost his wife colon cancer in 2013.
+Jeff has been an active member of Dr Byrne’s laboratory which led to co-authorship on Dr Byrne’s publication (Byrne et al, 2020 Redox Biology) and he continues to play an important role in guiding her research and helping her establish new collaborations with cancer researchers.

 Fellowships/Scholarships/Funding